astopaal/astopaal/README.md

          height="45"
          width="45" />, I'm Samet Topal</h1>
 <h5 align="center">
 A 4th-year student pursuing Bachelors in Software Engineering studies with a specialization of Web, from Kirklareli - Türkiye.
-I am a Blackchain enthusiast, Web developer, and a youtuber??.
+I am a Blockchain enthusiast, Web developer, and a youtuber??.
 </h5>